pevinkumar10/http-probber/README.md

     or

-    Install it as a tool by setup.py (Recommended):
+    Install it as a tool by setup.py:

     ```
     pipx install .